Vyshkovo

-Vyshkovo (Вишкове; Visk) is a rural settlement in Khust Raion, Zakarpattia Oblast, western Ukraine.
+Vyshkovo (Вишково; Visk) is a rural settlement in Khust Raion, Zakarpattia Oblast, western Ukraine.
 It is first mentioned in the year 1281.
 The town's population was 8,142 as of the 2001 Ukrainian Census.
 Current population: In 2001 45% of the population was of ethnic Hungarian origin.

 Vyshkovo is located in the historic region of Northern Maramureș, along the banks of the Tysa River near modern-day Romania.
 In the past, its location was suited for a castle, although almost nothing remains of it today except for some fortification remnants.

 History

 Until 26 January 2024, Vyshkovo was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Vyshkovo became a rural settlement.